ferenc4/Annotation-Bag/README.md

 # User requirements
 As a user I should be able to:

-1. load and compile java files that are not on the classpath.
+1. load and compile java files that are not on the classpath
-1. view the list of java files on the classpath grouped by annotations.
+1. view the list of annotated java files on the classpath
+    1. grouped by annotations
-1. view the list of annotations grouped by java files on the classpath.
+    1. grouped by java files
-1. view all the files and annotations in a given codebase.
-1. filter annotations by type.
+1. filter annotations
+    1. by type
-1. filter annotations by value.
+    1. by value
-1. filter files by prefix.
+1. filter files
+    1. by prefix
-1. filter files by suffix, while maintaining the ".java" file extension.
+    1. by suffix, ignoring the ".java" file extension